modir/using-laminas-framework-book/version2/docs/forms.md

 The input filter is a container for so called *inputs*.
 Typically, you add an input per each form model's field you have.

-I> An input may consist of filters and/or validators and some additional information.
+> An input may consist of filters and/or validators and some additional information.
-I> For example, an input may contain the flag telling if the field is required or if its value may I> be missing from HTTP request.
+> For example, an input may contain the flag telling if the field is required or if its value may
+> be missing from HTTP request.

 Analogous to adding a form model's fields, there are two possible ways of adding inputs to the input filter container: either via passing an instance of an input